OfficeDev/Microsoft-Teams-Samples/samples/meetings-app-icon-badging/nodejs/README.md

 ---
 page_type: sample
-description: This sample app shows how to send app icon badging in Teams meetings using targeted notifications API.
+description: This sample demonstrates how to utilize the targeted notifications API for app icon badging during Teams meetings.
 products:
 - office-teams
 - office